If your content development is an afterthought, you’re doing it wrong.

 pet-resume-serp

-Here we see websites that have a similar offering, relatively low domain authority and plenty of links that show people are interested in this topic.
+Here we see websites with similar offerings, relatively low domain authority, and plenty of links that show people are interested in this topic.

 Better still, is that one of the posts generating significant links is relatively thin with some stock imagery.